 Starting a career as a freelance writer or any business is exciting!
 I remember wanting to do everything all at once.
-I set up my writer’s website and portfolio, joined all the social media networks and stared participating in Facebook threads to grow my follower count.
+I set up my writer's website and portfolio, joined all the social media networks and started participating in Facebook threads to grow my follower count.

 What I didn't realize is that I was wasting time.
 Instead of dedicating hours of my time on completing Facebook threads and figuring out what to post to every social media account, I should have been creating writing samples and sending pitches.

 I'm not saying you shouldn't promote your business on social media.
 I'm saying you don't need to do everything at once.

 Start small.
 Pick one or two networks to tackle and set aside a little time each week to work on them.
 As a writer, I recommend LinkedIn and Facebook because both will help you find clients.